mmhilbert/weather-dashboard/README.md

 # Weather Dashboard
-Weather Dashboard leveraging OpenWeather API to fetch current and future forecast
+Weather Dashboard leveraging OpenWeather API to fetch current and future forecast.
+Search data is also stored in local storage and populated as clickable links under the search inpuut so users can populate weather data for cities they've searched before.

 ## Screenshots